appsecnz/appsecnz.github.io/conference/training-breaking_in.md

 # Breaking In to 'Breaking In'

-## One-Day Interactive (Classroom) Training - OWASP New Zealand Day 2022
+## CANCELLED One-Day Interactive (Classroom) Training - OWASP New Zealand Day 2022

 ## Abstract